CGNS/cgns.github.io/_sources/standard/CGIO/CGNS_CGIO_structure.rst.txt

 :Modes:  `- w m`

 :Description:
-  Moves the node indentified by :code:`id` below the parent node identified by :code:`pid` to below the new parent node identified by :code:`new_pid` in the database given by :code:`cgio_num`.
+  Moves the node identified by :code:`id` below the parent node identified by :code:`pid` to below the new parent node identified by :code:`new_pid` in the database given by :code:`cgio_num`.
 A node by the same name as that that for id must not already exist under :code:`new_pid`.
 A node may only be moved if it and the parent nodes all reside in the same physical database.
 Returns 0 on success, else an error code.

 cgio_number_children